 Wisconsin is a national leader for manufacturing, tourism and agriculture.
-To support these key sectors of our economy, WMC believes Wisconsin needs a safe, robust and reliable transportation infrastructure.
-Unfortunately, there are significant gaps between existing transportation revenue streams and the state’s highway, port and rail needs.
-Reforms are necessary to ensure Wisconsin’s transportation infrastructure is well positioned to meet the needs of businesses and consumers.
+We need a safe, robust and reliable transportation infrastructure to support these key sectors of our economy.
+The following items will help ensure that Wisconsin’s transportation infrastructure is well-positioned to meet the needs of businesses and consumers.

 Transportation & Infrastructure